What is the different between a Scale and a Mode?

 - Ionian: G A B C D E F# G', characteristic scale step is G, the first scale degree.

 Even more to confuse you.
-Using triads, a three note chord, each mode has the same G, Am, Bm, C, D, Em, and F#dim chords in its "chord collection".
+Using triads, a three note chord, each mode has the same chords.
+Using our G Major Scale they are: G, Am, Bm, C, D, Em, and F#dim chords in its "chord collection".

 An example using A Dorian.